Snow monitoring

 Researchers at SLF have access to a high-quality measuring infrastructure, which, together with the constantly evolving measurement instruments and methods, has been continuously expanded for more than 80 years.
 A well-known example is the Weissfluhjoch test site (2536 m above sea level) where SLF has been recording snow data manually since 1936 and automatically since the eighties.
 A wide variety of methods, which are now in operational use, have been tested at this site and new instruments are still under test here and at the Laret test site (1512 m above sea level), which was established in 2016.

-The strong involvement of SLF in the international snow monitoring research community has been recognized in 2022 by the World Meteorological Organization (WMO), which designated SLF as the WMO-INFCOM Measurement Lead Centre - Snow Monitoring Competence Centre Davos (SMCC) to provide high-level expertise in both surface-based in situ instrumentation and remote sensing for monitoring key snow variables.
+The strong involvement of SLF in the international snow monitoring research community has been recognized in 2022 by the World Meteorological Organization (WMO), which designated SLF as the WMO-INFCOM Measurement Lead Centre - Snow Monitoring Competence Centre Davos (SMCC) to provide high-level expertise in both in situ instrumentation and remote sensing for monitoring key snow variables.

 Contact